saviorocha/Nature-of-Code-Study/README.md

 # Nature-of-Code-Study
-Code from chapters and exercises from the Nature of Code book
+Code from chapters and exercises from the Nature of Code book, by Daniel Shiffman.
+Book can be found at https://natureofcode.com/